pschiffmann/incremental-transforms.ts/doc/design-decisions.md

-- Observers can't use hooks because they run in/after the "effect" phase; that's too late to schedule more effets.
-- Nodes become unusable after they disconnect, because otherwise it would not be clear when the final useEffect cleanup functions should run: when the node disconnects, or never.
 - The `useContext` hook from react doesn't work for this package because a node has more than one parent, so there could be multiple providers for the same context.
+- Trying to mutate a disconnected node fails in the render phase, not the mutate phase.
+This is to be consistent with the behaviour that first mutating and then disconnecting the same node inside a single transaction also fails during the render phase.